 I was making good money, and I could afford it – I thought.

 I wasn’t a horrible spender on the little things.
 Instead of buying a lot of the small stuff (like models, computer equipment, expensive soaps or detergents and what-not), I instead bought fewer of the larger items, like those described in the previous paragraph.
 I loved my toys, baby!
 And honestly, I’m not even a “car guy”.
-In fact, I don’t particularly like to drive.
+In fact, I don’t particularly like to drive and abhor traffic.

 Yeah, try and figure that one out.
 The math totally doesn’t compute.
 Why did I spend so much money on cars if I don’t like to drive?
 Don’t ask, ’cause I have no idea.